-We will advise you of the outcome of your application in writing.
+We will advise you of the outcome of your application for each stage in writing.
 If you are successful, we advise you of any specific conditions attached to the grant.

 If you are unsuccessful, we will give you an opportunity to discuss the outcome with us.